 Typical MYP assessment tasks include open-ended and problem-solving activities, research investigations, hands-on experimentation and lab reports, organized debates, quizzes, tests and unit summative assessments as well as essay writing and reflection.
-Students are required to bring in a parent or doctor's note prior to completing missed summative asassessments.
+Students are required to bring in a parent or doctor's note prior to completing missed summative as-assessments.
+If a student is absent for any of the final year end exam(s), a doctor's note is necessary and the student will be given the opportunity to write on another day.